Majok Majok

-Majok Maker Majok (born 10 December 1992) is a South Sudanese-Australian professional basketball player for the Perth Wildcats of the National Basketball League (NBL).
+Majok Maker Majok (born 10 December 1992) is a South Sudanese-Australian professional basketball player for the Ballarat Miners of the NBL1 South.
 He played college basketball for the Ball State Cardinals for two years, leading the Mid-American Conference (MAC) in rebounding and earning third-team all-conference honors in both seasons.
+He debuted in the National Basketball League (NBL) in 2015.
+He is a three-time NBL champion, winning in 2018 with Melbourne United, 2020 with the Perth Wildcats, and 2024 with the Tasmania JackJumpers.

 Early life and career

 Majok was born in Rumbek, South Sudan, and moved to Australia when he was eight.
 His family settled in Perth.
 He initially played soccer before developing a liking for basketball in high school at Kingsway Christian College.
 In 2007 and 2008, he played in the State Basketball League (SBL) for the East Perth Eagles and Kalamunda Eastern Suns respectively.

 After drawing interest from overseas scouts, Majok moved to the United States and played two years of high school ball at Northfield Mount Hermon School in Massachusetts.

 College career

 Majok played two seasons in junior college at Midland College in Texas before transferring to Ball State University in Indiana.
 He played two seasons for the Cardinals, leading the MAC in rebounding and earning third-team all-conference honors in both years.
 As a senior in 2013–14, he averaged 11.2 points and 10 rebounds per game to become the first Ball State player to average a double-double in a season since Theron Smith in 2001–02.